NFL DFS picks, Cowboys vs. Lions: Daily Fantasy football lineup advice for 'Thursday Night Football'

 Top NFL DFS picks for Cowboys vs. Lions

 One of McClure's top NFL DFS picks for 'Thursday Night Football' is Cowboys receiver CeeDee Lamb.
 The wideout is coming off a 7-112-1 stat line on Thanksgiving versus Kansas City, with the 112 yards matching a season high.
 Lamb is averaging 82.7 receiving yards per game in 2025, which ranks sixth-best in the NFL, and his career high of 227 yards came versus Detroit in 2023.
 This year's Lions team has allowed the third-most touchdowns to opposing wideouts, and now it will be without starting cornerback, Terrion Arnold (shoulder), who was placed on injured reserve on Monday.
+Detroit also allowed four touchdowns to wideouts in last week's loss to Green Bay.
 See who else to roster at SportsLine.

 McClure is also rostering Lions running back Jahmyr Gibbs, who has been a one-man show over the last half-dozen games.
 Gibbs is averaging 152.3 scrimmage yards with eight total touchdowns over his last six contests, compared to 83.7 yards and five scores over his first six games.
 The two-time Pro Bowler is on pace for career highs in rushing yards, rushing average, receptions and receiving yards, with his 2025 production coming versus defenses much more stout than what Dallas possesses.
 The Cowboys have allowed the second-most points and the fourth-most yards this season, in addition to giving up the third-most receiving yards to running backs, which increases the value of a pass-catching RB like Gibbs.
 See more NFL DFS picks at SportsLine.